Unboxed-Software/solana-course/content/token-program.md

 ### 4. Mint Tokens

-Now that we have a token mint and a token account, lets mint tokens to the token account.
+Now that we have a token mint and a token account, let's mint tokens to the token account.
 Note that only the `mintAuthority` can mint new tokens to a token account.
 Recall that we set the `user` as the `mintAuthority` for the `mint` we created.

 Create a function `mintTokens` that uses the `spl-token` function `mintTo` to mint tokens: